mockoon/mockoon/CONTRIBUTING.md

 There are many ways to contribute to Mockoon: opening bugs or issues, submitting pull requests, suggesting new features...

-After cloning the repository please check the opened and unassigned issues.
+Before contributing please check the opened and unassigned issues.
+Any pull request should link to an opened issue.
+Pull requests not solving issues may not be accepted.
 If you want to contribute significant changes please discuss with the maintainers before starting to work.
 Please note that Mockoon promise is to be simple, easy to use, and fast.
 So not all features are worth implementing and maintainer may chose to not implement features that are out of Mockoon's scope.

-## Build and run

-Prerequisites:
+> Prerequisites:
-- Node.js >= 8.x.x
+> - Node.js >= 8.x.x

-Clone the repository: `git@github.com:mockoon/mockoon.git`

 ### Run the application in dev mode

+- Clone the repository: `git@github.com:mockoon/mockoon.git`
 - Run `npm install`.
 - Run `npm run serve:app` then `npm run serve:electron` when the first command finish (`dist` folder must be available for Electron).
 Or directly run `npm run serve` which will run both commands in a row.

 You will get hot reload on both Angular and Electron applications.

-### Start working
+### Work on your feature or bugfix

 - Start your `feature` or `fix` from `master`
+- Add some spectron tests.
+You will find them in the `test` folder.
+Please try to cover at least the easiest test cases of your feature.
 - Preferably squash your commits, except when it makes sense to keep them separate (one refactoring + feature development)
 - Do not forget to add "Closes #xx" in one of the commit messages (where xx is the GitHub issue number)
-- Open a pull request on GitHub

 Branches naming convention:
 - features and enhancements: `feature/name-or-issue-number`